Director, National Country House Department

 Why old rectories are always in demand

-Old vicarages are some of the most sought-after properties for British and international buyers alike, as Luke Morgan, Director at Strutt & Parker’s Country House Department, explains.
-“Old Rectories were built with the same care and due diligence give to churches – solidly built to last with fantastic outlooks and big gardens.
+Old vicarages are some of the most sought-after properties for British and international buyers alike, as Oliver Custance Baker, head of Strutt & Parker’s National Country House Department, explains: “Old Rectories were built with the same care and due diligence give to churches – solidly built to last with fantastic outlooks and big gardens.
 As the residence for the vicar, at one time the most powerful men in our society, these were seriously important buildings.
 Many such properties are placed in the most fantastic settings from the top of valleys to the edge of villages.”

 Many are large properties, with light, spacious rooms and period features.
 They’re an ideal size for a family home and tend to come with large mature gardens.